Lily Mulivai

 Lily Sinei Mulivai (born 3 August 1990) is a New Zealand-Samoan cricketer who plays for Northern Districts and Samoa.

 Mulivai was born in Auckland and is the younger sister of Samoan cricketer Faasao Mulivai.

 International career

-Mulivai was selected for the Samoa one day international squad for the 2010 series against Fiji.
+Mulivai was part of the Samoa one day international squad for the 2010 series against Fiji.
 She won gold with the women's team at the 2015 and 2019 Pacific Games.